mcu-tools/mcuboot/boot/cypress/README.md

 Root directory for build is **boot/cypress.**

-This folder contains make files infrastructure for building both MCUBoot Bootloader and sample BlinkyApp application used for Bootloader demo functionality.
+This folder contains make files infrastructure for building both MCUboot Bootloader and sample BlinkyApp application used for Bootloader demo functionality.

 Instructions on how to build and upload MCUBootApp bootloader application and sample user applocation are located in `Readme.md` files in corresponding folders.

-Supported platforms for `MCUBoot`, `BlinkyApp`:
+Supported platforms for `MCUboot`, `BlinkyApp`:

 * PSOC_062_2M
 * PSOC_062_1M